NuGet/docs.microsoft.com-nuget/docs/quickstart/install-and-use-a-package-in-visual-studio.md

 For this walkthrough, use a simple WPF app.
 Create a project in Visual Studio using **File** > **New Project**, typing **.NET** in the search box, and then selecting the **WPF App (.NET Framework)**.
 Click **Next**.
 Accept the default values for **Framework** when prompted.

-Visual Studio creates the project, which opens in Solution Explorer.
+Visual Studio creates the project, which can be found in Solution Explorer.
+For more information, see [Learn about Solution Explorer](https://docs.microsoft.com/visualstudio/ide/use-solution-explorer).

 ## Add the Newtonsoft.Json NuGet package